Vessel Detection and Localization Using Distributed Acoustic Sensing in Submarine Optical Fiber Cables: Database Description

 \subsection{Data Availability}

-Due to data-owner restrictions, neither the original raw differential-strain recordings nor precise geographical localization can be shared publicly.
+Due to data-owner restrictions, the original raw differential-strain recordings, the precise geographical localization data, and the full AIS records cannot be made publicly available.
 Instead, we have released the \MarlinksDataset{} dataset in Zenodo~\cite{ramirez2024dasvesseldataset}, that includes the complete set of processed data for the experiments in this work.
-It comprises the feature vectors and their corresponding ground-truth labels (timestamp, closest-vessel distance information, and vessel related metadata) in a structured \texttt{hdf5} archive.
-To ease data distribution and reproducibility, we have also generated a GitHub repository (available at \url{https://github.com/UAH-PSI/das-vessel-detection}) that provides the data description, initial source code for loading and processing the data, as well as a small showcase data subset.
+It comprises the feature vectors and their corresponding ground-truth labels (timestamp, closest-vessel distance information, and vessel related metadata that includes vessel type and size) in a structured \texttt{hdf5} archive.
+To ease data distribution and reproducibility, we have also generated a GitHub repository (available at \url{https://github.com/UAH-PSI/das-vessel-detection}) that provides the data description, initial source code for loading and processing the data (to be completed with the evaluated machine learning approaches), as well as a small showcase data subset.
+The public release of the processed dataset and source code will also enable future fair comparisons with alternative methods, under a common benchmark.